getcarina/getcarina.com/_tutorials/data-stores-mongo.md

       mongo --eval 'db.getSiblingDB("'"$MONGO_DATABASE"'").createUser({"user": "'"$MONGO_USER"'", "pwd": "'"$MONGO_PASSWORD"'", "roles": [ "readWrite" ]})' $MONGO_HOST:$MONGO_PORT
     ```

-    Note: You'll have to hit Enter a couple of times after running the command above to get your prompt back.
+    Note: You may have to hit Enter a couple of times after running the command above to get your prompt back.

 1. Run the application

     Run a container from the image.
-The application code uses the environment variables to connect to the MongoDB container, [app.py](https://github.com/rackerlabs/guestbook-mongo/blob/master/app.py).
+The application code uses the environment variables to connect to the MongoDB container, see [app.py](https://github.com/rackerlabs/guestbook-mongo/blob/master/app.py).

     ```bash
     docker run --detach \